infostellarinc/gr-stellarstation/README.md

 The PDU vector (second element of the PMT Pair) corresponds to the actual telemetry data in raw byte format.
 What this data represents depends on the packet's Framing.

-While the hierarchical **Stellarstation IQ Source** and **Stellarstation Bitstream Source** blocks can only return data from **IQ** and **BITSTREAM** framings, respectively, we can use the **Stellarstation API Source** block directly to work with data from more than one Framing in a single flowgraph.
+While the hierarchical **StellarStation IQ Source** and **StellarStation Bitstream Source** blocks can only return data from **IQ** and **BITSTREAM** framings, respectively, we can use the **StellarStation API Source** block directly to work with data from more than one Framing in a single flowgraph.

 ![api_source_sample](docs/images/api_source_sample.png)

-The above flowgraph shows an example of how to use the **Stellarstation API Source** to work with a satellite's bitstream, IQ data, and decoded AX.25 packets at the same time.
+The above flowgraph shows an example of how to use the **StellarStation API Source** to work with a satellite's bitstream, IQ data, and decoded AX.25 packets at the same time.

 We use the **PDU Filter** block to specifically pick out IQ data packets, bitstream packets, and AX.25 packets.
 The **PDU to Stream** block is a utility block included in gr-stellarstation to convert I/Q packets to a complex stream or BITSTREAM packets to a bytestream.